xmouyang/xmouyang.github.io/_pages/opening.md

 title: Openings
 ---

 Thank you for your interest in the [Mobile, Intelligent, and Networked System (MINSys) Group @ HKUST CSE](https://xmouyang.github.io/Team/), lead by Dr. [Xiaomin Ouyang](https://xmouyang.github.io/).
 I am always actively looking for strong and self-motivated students!
-Currently, We have **multiple Ph.D./ M.Phil. openings** for strong candidates starting in **Fall 2025** and **one postdoc opening** with competitive salaries.
+Currently, We have **multiple Ph.D./ M.Phil. openings** for strong candidates starting in **Spring/Fall 2026** and **one postdoc opening** with competitive salaries.
 I encourage you to reach out early to ensure consideration.
 I also have several research internship positions opening starting anytime (typically for at least six months).
 Please drop me an email if you are interested.